top of page

 (Reporting Indoors - Always remove head dress except when under arms.)

-As a general rule all soldiers took their headdress off when entering any building and putting it on when immediately leaving.
-This was in keeping with the traditions of wearing a hat like all male civilians did back then.
+As a general rule all soldiers took their head dress off when entering any building and put it on immediately upon leaving.
+This is in keeping with the tradition of wearing a hat as all male civilians did back then.

 2.gif